jedpeek/giphy-react/README.md

 I have included a rate limited api_key w/ this project.
-If you run in to problems making too many requests you can still favorite scroll and upload GIFS from the dummy_data set.
+If you run into problems making too many requests you can still favorite, scroll, and upload GIFS from the dummy_data set.
 Comment out the  current `getGifs()` function inside `src/Containers/Home.js` and replace with this code

 ```